 Applications for graduate studies are submitted online through the University of Connecticut Graduate School.
 Students normally matriculate beginning with the Fall semester, but occasionally, students begin at the start of the Spring semester.
 The Department of Animal Science reviews complete applications on a revolving basis.
 However, the following University of Connecticut Graduate School deadlines must be met in order to matriculate during the semesters indicated:

 Completed applications for Fall semester admissions must be received by February 1st.
-(Fall 2018 applicants who are offered enrollment must accept enrollment online by July 2018 (Date TBD)).
+(Fall 2018 applicants who are offered enrollment must accept enrollment online by July 27, 2018).